ValencyHQ/vanilla/README.md

             <script>
                   var valency = new Valency({
-                        username: 'your user name',
+                        username: 'your username',
-                        defaultProjectId: 'your project id',
+                        project: 'your project ID',
-                        defaultLibrary: 'Your library',
+                        library: 'Your library ID',
                   })

                   valency.replace()